exaloop/codon/docs/sphinx/tutorial/primer.rst

     from python import mymodule.myfunction(str) -> int as foo print(foo("bar"))

-Often you want to execute more complex Python code within Seq.
-To that end, you can use Seq's ``@python`` annotation:
+Often you want to execute more complex Python code within Codon.
+To that end, you can use Codon's ``@python`` annotation:

 .. code:: seq